AdvancedComputingLabs/DataServeDB/Docs/spec-dataservedb-query.md

 <!-- * * '(' and ')': TODO: might have issues so left it for now -->
 * TOP n: Selects top n (specified number) of the results. 'n' must be a number.
 * JOIN: Similar to sql join clause.
 It specifies relationship between two or more tables.
 * * > **WARNING**: Might only supported until relationship support is added to tables metadata.
-To make this clause permant is under review.
+To make this clause permanent is under review.
 * * > **TODO**: Workout inner and outer join issues and edge cases.
 * * Supports following operators:
 * * * IS: Specifies primary and foreign key relationship between two tables.